phetsims/phet-info/doc/new-dev-onboarding.md

 ### QUnit

 Unit testing at PhET is done through [QUnit](https://qunitjs.com/).
-Although most sims do not have unit testing built in, developers are encouraged to use unit testing as feels necessary for your development workflow.
+Although most sims do not have unit testing built in, developers are encouraged to use unit testing as feels necessary for their development workflow.
 Most unit tests exist in common-code repos and these tests are run as part of pre-commit hooks and continuous testing.

 To run QUnit tests, navigate to the repo in question in phetmarks and click on Unit Tests (Unbuilt).
 Running the tests